top of page

 If you don’t want to break concentration, quickly let the person know by when you’ll answer, then set the Slack reminder!
 At the designated time, the Slackbot will nudge you to do that thing.
 Meanwhile, you can get back into your zone without missing a beat.

-Random channels: Build a virtual water cooler
+"Random" channels: Build a virtual water cooler

 Slack can also help you build your team culture.
 One of my favorite channels to create is “random,” where people can post freely about anything non-work-related at all.